andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

 # Pull Request Practice

-* Go to your git_demo repository on Github, and issue a pull request back to my original repo.
+* Go to your git_demo2015 repository on Github, and issue a pull request back to my original repo.

 ---